goproxyio/goproxy/README.md

 ## Appendix

-1. set `$GOPROXY` to change your proxy or disable the proxy
+1. set `export GOPROXY=http://localhost` to enable your goproxy.
+2. set `export GOPROXY=` to disable it.